 The absolute oral bioavailability of cefixime is in the range of 22-54%.
-Absorption is not significantly modified by the presence of food..
+Absorption is not significantly modified by the presence of food.
 Cefixime may therefore be given without regard to meals..

-From in vitro studies, serum or urine concentrations of 1 mcg/mL or greater, were considered to be adequate for most common pathogens against which cefixime is active.
+From in vitro studies, serum or urine concentrations of 1 mcg/mL or greater, were considered to be adequate for most common pathogens against whichcefixime is active.
 Typically, the peak serum levels following the recommended adult or pediatric doses are between 1.5 and 3 mcg/mL.
-Little amount or no accumulation of cefixime occurs following multiple dosing.
-A single 400 mg tablet produces an average peak concentration of 3,7 mcg/mL (range 1,3 -7,7 mcg/mL).
-Maximal serum concentrations are reached within 2-6 hours.
+Little or no accumulation of cefixime occurs following multiple dosing.